n132/Dec-Safe-Linking/README.md

 # TL;DR

-There is a general way to **Recover** Safe linking protected value/pointer.
+There is a general way to **Recover** Safe linking protected value/pointer as long as we know the page-offset between the storer and the pointer.

-- You can find a general decoder [here][3].
-- If you can tolerant the tiny failure rate(<0.01), check this [solver][6].
+- If you tolerate tiny failure rate(<0.01), check this [solver][6].
 This solver only take the leaked data and the page_off as input.
 It's a general recover!
+- You can find a general decoder [here][3], which needs an additional value to reach 100% success rate.

 Also I implement the solver with math rather than z3.
 Check the solver [here][4]